codethesaurus/docs/docs/install/install-docs-docker.md

     ```
     docker run --name ct-docs-container -ti -p 8000:8000 -v `pwd`:/code ct-docs-image /bin/bash
     ```
-1. You can check if the container is up and running by invoking:
+2. You can check if the container is up and running by invoking:
    ```
     docker container ls
    ```
    Your container should be present on the list as `ct-docs-container`.

-1. The Documentaion site should now be running.
+3. The Documentation site should now be running.
 You can visit [http://localhost:8000](http://localhost:8000) to use it.

-1. To edit any code or language files, do it on your local machine.
+4. To edit any code or language files, do it on your local machine.
 Your local directory is mounted to the container so all changes will automatically be available to the container.

 ### NOTE :
-* f you already have the Codethesaurus Server Running (the main website not the documentaion site)  please do cleanly close it using the command
+* f you already have the Code Thesaurus Server Running (the main website not the documentation site)  please do cleanly close it using the command
     ```
   docker stop ct-container
   ```
   and then run the code-docs-container as shown above.

-* An alternative, if you want to have both site running you can allocate this site a different port by changing the `-p  8000:8000` tag in the above commands to a `-p 8090:8000` tag and you can access the Documentaion site at [http://localhost:8090](http://localhost:8090)
+* An alternative, if you want to have both site running you can allocate this site a different port by changing the `-p  8000:8000` tag in the above commands to a `-p 8090:8000` tag and you can access the Documentation site at [http://localhost:8090](http://localhost:8090)

   For example:
   ```